maximilianschlipf/banking-app/README.md

 ## Workshop Tests

-Intentionally omitted here so attendees can scaffold their own Playwright setup in a new `tests/` folder at the repo root.
+Intentionally omitted here so you can scaffold your own Playwright setup in a new `tests/` folder at the repo root.